Balinese language

-Balinese (/ˈbɑːlɪniːz/ BAH-lih-neez; Basa Bali, Balinese script: ᬩᬲᬩᬮᬶ, IPA: /ban/) is an Austronesian language spoken primarily by the Balinese people on the Indonesian island of Bali, as well as Nusa Penida, Western Lombok, and Eastern Java, and also spread to Southern Sumatra, and Sulawesi due to the transmigration program.
+Balinese (/ˈbɑːlɪniːz/ bah-lih-NEEZ; endonym: Basa Bali, Balinese script: ᬩᬲᬩᬮᬶ, pronounced /ban/) is an Austronesian language spoken primarily by the Balinese people on the Indonesian island of Bali, as well as Nusa Penida, western Lombok, and eastern Java, and also spread to southern Sumatra, and Sulawesi.
 Most Balinese speakers also use Indonesian.
 The 2000 national census recorded 3.3 million people speakers of Balinese with only 1 million people still using the Balinese language in their daily lives according to the Bali Cultural Agency estimated in 2011.

+The 2000 national census recorded 3.3 million people speakers of Balinese, however the Bali Cultural Agency estimated in 2011 that the number of people still using the Balinese language in their daily lives is under 1 million.
+The language has been classified as "not endangered" by Glottolog.

+Balinese is a part of the Bali-Sasak-Sumbawa languages groups, which consists of Balinese, Sasak language on Lombok and Sumbawa language on Sumbawa island.

 The higher registers of the language borrow extensively from Javanese: an old form of classical Javanese, Kawi, is used in Bali as a religious and ceremonial language, while most of Balinese speakers use the low register known as Kapara Balinese as their everyday language.
 Most speakers of Balinese also speak Indonesian for official and commercial purposes as well as a means to communicate with non-Balinese-speaking Indonesians.

-The 2000 national census recorded 3.3 million people speakers of Balinese, however the Bali Cultural Agency estimated in 2011 that the number of people still using the Balinese language in their daily lives is under 1 million.
-The language has been classified as "not endangered" by Glottolog.

-Classification
+Classification and Historical Development

 Balinese is an Austronesian language belonging to the Malayo-Polynesian branch of the family.
 Within Malayo-Polynesian, it is part of the Bali–Sasak–Sumbawa subgroup.
-Internally, Balinese has three distinct varieties; Highland Bali, Lowland Bali, and Nusa Penida Balinese.
+Internally, Balinese has two distinct varieties; Lowland (incl.
+Lombok dialect) and Highland Balinese (incl.
+Nusa Penida dialect).

+Although clearly related, Balinese is set apart from Sasak and Sumbawa by a more elaborated voice (verbal) system, indicating its own developmental path within the subgroup.
+Like other Malayo-Polynesian languages, it has been shaped throughout its history as much by contact with neighbouring languages as by internal change.

+The earliest and most far-reaching contact was with Sanskrit and, above all, with Old Javanese (Kawi), the literary language of the Hindu–Buddhist courts whose influence reached Bali in the first millennium.
+Kawi still functions in Bali as a religious and ceremonial language, and it supplied most of the vocabulary of the higher, more refined registers of modern Balinese.
+This long literary contact explains why the language today combines an inherited Austronesian core with a substantial layer of borrowed Javanese and Sanskrit forms, especially visible in formal speech and in the older written tradition recorded in the Balinese script (Aksara Bali).